 - If you can’t afford to lose money, invest your savings without the risk.

-- Per the U.S. Department of Health and Human Services, you have a 70% chance of going into a Nursing Home, Assisted Living Facility, or Home Health Care.
+- Per the U.S. Department of Health and Human Services, you have a 70% chance of entering a Nursing Home, Assisted Living Facility, or Home Health Care.
 So buy long-term care insurance now.

-- There is a 100% chance you will die, buy life insurance, or at the minimum, burial insurance for funeral expenses.
+- There is a 100% chance you will die, so buy life insurance or, at the minimum, burial insurance for funeral expenses.

 Next Steps